muratk5n/thirdwave/en/mbl/2023/week12.md

 ---

-On another video he says 'I joined the military because I was poor".
+On another video he says "I joined the military because I was poor".
 Military gives you a salary, food, shelter, healthcare (it puts u in situations that might be bad for health but anyway), why wouldn't he join?